Frequently Asked Questions

 Drop Boxes

-Energy Assistance offices have secure drop boxes available to receive your application and documents.
+Many Energy Assistance offices, particularly in Baltimore City, Montgomery County, and Prince George’s County where the virus has hit the hardest, have secure drop boxes available to receive your application and documents.

 Mail-in Applications

-To apply by mail, you can request an application be mailed to you, or print a copy of the application and mail it, along with copies of all your documents to your local Energy Assistance office.
+To apply by mail, you can request an application be mailed to you, or print a copy of the application and mail it, along with all of your documents to your local Energy Assistance office.
 To see a full list of locations please visit:

 https://dhs.maryland.gov/office-of-home-energy-programs/local-home-energy-program-office/